gerph/riscos-presenter/rougol/talk.md

 ## Features - What doesn't work?

 * Desktop - Not supported
+* Filesystems - No registration of filesystems
 * Sound - No wave output
-* Graphics: Sprites, Non-paletted modes
+* Graphics - No frame buffer, No Sprites, No true colour modes
 * Many other things

 ---